co-opeer/Hydra_binary_recognition_model/README.md

 4. Run ```jupyter lab```

 ## Dataset
-To download the dataset, follow the link below: https://www.microsoft.com/en-us/download/details.aspx?id=54765
+To download the dataset, follow the link: https://www.microsoft.com/en-us/download/details.aspx?id=54765

 Then extract the "Cat" and "Dog" folders into the "dataset" directory.